briehl/hue-and-cry/README.md

 # hue-and-cry
-A simple wrapper for Philips Hue API calls
+A simple wrapper for Philips Hue API calls.

+Also an excuse to learn some more Python, especially the requests library.